 Comments By Global Heritage Alliance and the Committee for Cultural Policy on MOU Request from the Government of Costa Rica

-The Global Heritage Alliance (“GHA”) and its sister organization, the Committee for Cultural Policy (“CCP”) are pleased to comment on a proposed Memorandum of Understanding (“MOU”) with Costa Rica.
+The Global Heritage Alliance (“GHA”) and the Committee for Cultural Policy (“CCP”) are pleased to comment on a proposed Memorandum of Understanding (“MOU”) with Costa Rica.

 If that MOU is recommended, any such a MOU should be conditioned on limiting the designated list and holding Costa Rica accountable to reasonable benchmarks that address congressionally mandated self-help measures.
 Moreover, any restrictions must be prospective, limiting detention, seizure and forfeiture to items illicitly exported from Costa Rica after the effective date of any governing regulations.
 Under no circumstances should restrictions be applied to items that are neither archaeological nor ethnological in character.